Photograph (Ed Sheeran song): Music video

 An accompanying music video for "Photograph" was released on 9 May 2015.
 The video is a montage of real home footage.
 Sheeran sourced the clips from his father, who was then compiling it into DVDs for their family Christmas present.
 He initially intended the clips for inclusion in a documentary that was being produced around that time; but looking through the collection, he thought it might work for a music video.
 Sheeran also admitted he could not attend to an actual video shoot, hence he opted for the montage.
 Emil Nava, who had previously worked with Sheeran on his other promotional music videos, directed "Photograph".
 Editor Ellie Johnson worked with Sheeran's father while in central London.
 According to Johnson, they spent a weekend gathering the clips used in the montage.

 The montage chronicles Sheeran's infancy, childhood and adolescence (1990s and 2000s).
 It features Sheeran playing various music instruments (including piano, cello, bass, acoustic guitar and drums), suggesting that he was musically inclined at a young age.
 He is also shown displaying his skill in Bodhrán, an Irish frame drum.
 Other footage depicts a teen Sheeran busking in Galway, Ireland.
 In another clip before the final, Sheeran is shown performing to a crowd at a festival.
 Daniel Kreps of Rolling Stone noted that the clips also revealed Sheeran's "lifelong obsession with Legos", an object the latter referenced on his 2011 single "Lego House".
+Another clip shows Sheeran as a toddler in the bathtub with a toy that appears to be of Thomas the Tank Engine.

 According to Ryan Book of the Music Times, the media form utilized in the montage contradicted the song's title.
 Kreps stated that the video was reminiscent of Kurt Cobain: Montage of Heck, a documentary film about Nirvana front man and 1990s rock icon Kurt Cobain.
 According to Kreps, the private life of both artists in their youth were revealed through real home videos.